keciakaroline/keciasantos/README.md

 Hi 👋 My name is Kécia Karoline
 ===============================

-Junior Front end developer
+Front end developer
 --------------------------

-I am a Materials Engineer that fell in love with the web developer Frontend world.
-I finished a coding Bootcamp SheCodes.io, including real-life projects.
-I got my 1st opportunity to work as a Junior Front-end developer with a Start-Up in Hannover, and now I'm looking for a new opportunity to continue improving myself and the company.
-As a junior developer, I am constantly tailoring myself to better work, studying new techs and looking for opportunities.
-I believe in teamwork and always try to contribute to improvement.
+I am a highly motivated Materials Engineer that fell in love with the web development Frontend world.
+I made the brave decision to transition from Engineering to Web Development, and I have absolutely no regrets.

+Now, I have an overall 2 years of experience in Front-End Development, working collaboratively in cross-functional teams to improve digital solutions and implement new features to web and mobile applications.
+As a junior developer, I am constantly tailoring myself to better work, studying new techs and looking for new opportunities.

+I'm a quick learner, proactive and can work on my own initiative in fast-paced environments.
+I'm eager to contribute my technical expertise, collaborative skills, and passion for innovation to drive the success of frontend development projects and contribute to the growth of a dynamic organization.
+I also believe in teamwork.

+✓ EU Citizen - Fully Eligible to work

+✓ Achievements:
+▸ Constantly received excellent feedback from Tech Lead and Senior Stakeholders.
+▸ Established an excellent rapport with other team members throughout the project.
+▸ Trusted to participate in their app re-development and design project for mobile, increasing user experience and layout.

 * 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [keciakaroline.com](http://keciakaroline.com/)